Teacher Education

 Criminal Background Investigation

-Students who are admitted to an approved licensure program and complete successfully all required coursework, field experiences, and state licensure testing, are entitled to receive the recommendation of the University for licensure.
-All professional education and content-area coursework that forms part of an application for licensure, endorsement, or approval must have been passed with a grade no lower than C- or equivalent.
+Students admitted to an approved licensure program progress toward licensure by completing all required coursework, field experiences, and state licensure tests.
+All professional education and content-area courses counting toward licensure, endorsements, or approvals must be completed with a grade of C- or higher.

 State Approved Licensure Programs